openebs-archive/openebs-docs/docs/installation.md

 ## Verify OpenEBS is installed

-OpenEBS pods are created under "**openebs** namespace.
+OpenEBS pods are created under "**openebs** namespace by default.
 Node Disk Manager, default Storage Classes and default Storage Pool Claim are created after installation.

 You can get the OpenEBS pods status by running following command.